kosala-dev/IT2234-Web-Services/IT2234 - Day 13/ReadMe.md

-# Course Management REST API
+# Course Management REST API (screen shots available)

 This is a simple RESTful API built with **Node.js**, **Express**, and **MongoDB (Mongoose)** that allows you to manage university courses.
 It supports full CRUD operations, including fetching by course ID or course code.